In this post, I will show you how to Find Your Mexican Ancestors Using Church Padrones.

-The only thing that I want for you to learn form this article is for you to be aware that these records exists, were to go looking for them online, and to read one example of how they have helped me in my own research.
+The only thing that I want for you to learn from this article is for you to be aware that these records exist, where to go looking for them online and to read one example of how they have helped me in my own research.

-Hopefully this example will get your ideas flowing as to how you can apply padrones into your own research.
+Hopefully, this example will get your ideas flowing as to how you can apply padrones into your own research.

 For the sake of this example go to Tamaulipas Catholic Church Records.
 Once there click the link located towards the bottom “Browse through 199,328 images”.
-Finally chose the name of the municipio that your family came from, in this case “Mier”, then the church “Inmaculada Concepción”.
+Finally chose the name of the Municipio that your family came from, in this case, Mier, then the church “Inmaculada Concepción”.

-If you followed the steps correctly you will seethe following on the screen.
+If you followed the steps correctly you will see the following on the screen.
 Note I highlighted the Padrones.

 Let me just warn you, sometimes the padrones are not listed but they are in between collections of church records.
 Doing a search on all records by jumping 50 pages at a time can sometimes help find these records.